Exterior from the rear and interior dining room. (Crowley Collection)

 The last Chase to live here was William's widow, Sarah Blunt Chase, who died in 1881.
 At that time Theodore Chase's son, George, a railroad magnate and philanthropist of Boston, bought the house and donated it as a home for orphaned children.
 When the needs of the Chase Home for Children outgrew the house early in the twentieth century it was purchased as a residence by Mrs. Thomas Bailey Aldrich who had opened her husband's boyhood home, just two doors down the street, as a memorial to him only a few years before.

 Architecturally Chase House is one of the richer dwellings in Portsmouth and a fine example of the classical influence on Georgian architecture.
-The front doorway is capped by a segmental or curved pediment.
+The front doorway (HABS 26) is capped by a segmental or curved pediment.
 The door is framed by fluted pilasters topped by delicately-carved Corinthian capitals, and supported by paneled pedestals.
-The side door has a triangular pediment and fluted pilasters with Ionic capitals.
+The side door (HABS 30) has a triangular pediment and fluted pilasters with Ionic capitals.

-The interior of Chase House is even more sophisticated with attention paid to detail.
-The architectural highlights of the parlor include the intricately-carved frieze over the fireplace in the parlor, painstakingly carved from white pine by a master craftsman, perhaps Ebenezer Dearing, full-length sliding shutters, wainscoting, denticulated mantelpiece and cornice, and the arches on either side of the fireplace.
+The interior of The Chase House is even more sophisticated with attention paid to detail.
+The architectural highlights of the parlor include the intricately-carved frieze over the fireplace (HABS 94), painstakingly carved from white pine by a master craftsman, perhaps Ebenezer Dearing, full-length sliding shutters, wainscoting, denticulated mantelpiece and cornice, and the arches on either side of the fireplace.

 Chase House was restored through the generosity of Miss Nellie McCarty.